timofeysie/google-trend-predictor/docs/real-time-data-page-parsing.md

 ## Todo

-- major trend erased
+- Open the last three days of trends_data and mark the trends as major if they appear on the daily trend results.
-- open the last three days of trends_data and mark the trends as major if they appear on the daily trend results.
+- Save the daily trend results for future reference.
-- save the daily trend results for future reference.
+- Create puppeteer function to click on suspected major trends and capture the details for post creation.
-- create puppeteer function to click on suspected major trends and capture the details for post creation.
+- Fix the predictor error.
-- fix the predictor error
+- When a major trend is found during the puppeteer work, click on the open trend and capture the full details.